isomerpages/sportsg-corp/_sports-education/Value & Principles in Sport.md

 OR

-2. You are currently a Ministry of Education (MOE) Physical Education (PE) teacher in service from 2015 onwards, you will be exempted from VPS workshop but are required to complete the following steps to obtain **VPS Accreditation**, before being eligible to receive the VPS (Accreditation) certificate:
+2. You are currently a Ministry of Education (MOE) Physical Education (PE) teacher in service from 2015 onwards.
+You will be exempted from VPS workshop but are required to complete the following steps to obtain **VPS Accreditation**, before being eligible to receive the VPS (Accreditation) certificate:

 1. Register for a Sportsync account and complete VPS E-learning topics via SportSG-ED (Refer to user guide [here](/files/Sport%20Education/Value%20&%20Principles%20in%20Sport/SportSync(Registration)_SportSGED(Activation)_UserGuide.pdf))